 Hard surface landscapes will also be required to incorporate a variety of rock sizes, materials, as well as variation in grading (bumps/rises) for interest.
 Please note: colored shale and white landscape rock will not be approved.
-For information on appropriate mulch and stone, please refer to the Mulch & Decorative Stone requirements on page 11 of this book.
+For information on appropriate mulch and stone, please refer to the Mulch & Decorative Stone requirements on page 12.